Add These 75 Foods to Your Diet to Reduce Bloating

-2.Fruits and Vegetables with High Water Content
+2.Fruits and Vegetables with a High Water Content

 An improper water balance in the body can lead to water retention and feelings of puffiness.
 Your body loses fluids regularly from activities such as exercise.
 If you don't replace those fluids, you might retain water to compensate.

 To maintain proper hydration levels in the body, you should consume fluids throughout the day.
-But you can also consume foods with high water content.
+But you can also consume foods with a high water content.
 These foods contain at least 80 percent water and provide other important micronutrients to promote wellness.

 - Fruit juice

 Bloating and excessive gas may occur when you have an imbalance of gut bacteria.
 A study published in 2014 investigating treatment strategies for abdominal bloating and distention found that probiotics, particularly bifidobacteria, have been shown to be effective to help put your gut back in balance.
 And a large research review published in 2018 found that probiotic foods can help to reduce bloating and distention, especially in patients with IBS.